Spicy Moroccan Bakes

 Blob onto a lined baking tray.
 Shape the delicate blobs into burger shapes.

 Bake at 180C for about 30-40 minutes.
 Carefully turn half way through cooking.
 They are delicate but if they break simply press them back together.

-Cool slightly to allow them to firm up a bit.
+They will firm up a bit as they cool.
 Serve hot or allow to cool completely on a wire rack then refrigerate or freeze.